olafgeibig/obsidian-boy/docs/project.md

 #### DailyNoteTools
 Provides methods for extracting entries from a daily note.
 #### NoteTemplateTools
-Provides methods for listing and retrieving note templates.
-The name of a template describes the note type.
+Provides methods for listing and getting note templates.
 #### ResearchTools
 Provides methods for web search, AI search, and knowledgebase search.
 - The web search performs a web search using a query and the result ususally conatains a list of websites and their descriptions.
 This is good to find websites related to a daily note or note.
 An agent can identify relevant results and then use the web scraper to get the content.